Phone Farm vs Cloud Phone: The Real Cost Comparison

 - fewer recovery tasks handled by the customer.

-For example, a low-cost Android cloud phone may still be a bad fit if the workflow needs real iOS behavior.
-Likewise, a managed real-iPhone model may be economically smarter than DIY if the operation would otherwise require dedicated staff and constant intervention.
-For the direct architecture contrast, see Android Cloud Phone vs Real iPhone.
+For example, a low-cost Android cloud phone can underperform in workflows that depend on real iOS behavior.
+Likewise, a managed real-iPhone model can cost less overall than DIY operations that would otherwise require dedicated staff and constant intervention.
+Android Cloud Phone vs Real iPhone explains that architecture split in more detail.

 CapEx vs OpEx is only the first layer